Book a Free Consultation

 Using the Same Legal Practitioner

-While it is legally permissible for the same lawyer to represent both parties in a divorce, it is generally not advisable due to potential conflicts of interest.
-These conflicts can arise in situations such as:
+While it is legally permissible for the same lawyer to represent both parties in a divorce, it is generally not advisable due to the potential conflicts of interest.
+These conflicts of interest can arise in situations such as:

 • One party wanting the divorce while the other does not.